SanjeethaPennada/DT-DRIVE/README.md

 ./scripts/DETDRIVE_REPLICATE.sh
 ```
 ## Results
 The 'notebooks' directory has the scripts to load the evaluation data and generate figures used in the paper.
-This directory contains the data as well as notebooks to generate figures used in the paper.

 ## Funding
 This research was funded by the Engineering and Physical Sciences Research Council (EPSRC) through UK Research and Innovation (Project Reference: EP/Y014219/1)